SteveBarnett/Remixing/_thinking/turning-stock-into-flow.md

 ## Interests

-- TSIF here means project-based work.
+- Project-based work.
 Having a container for a set of creative ideas and outputs.
 But...
 I already know this.
 So the problem here is the flow: keeping it going, restarting it.
 - [ ] How to wave that flow in?

 ## Practice